Tradition bound, colleges face pressures to be nimbler, more opportunistic

 “The concept of an ‘entrepreneurial university’ thus needs to extend beyond the commercialization of science to include a wide range of on- and off-campus activities,” the authors write.
 “This type of entrepreneurship encompasses activities that can not only increase financial resources, but also contribute to positive organizational and societal changes.”

 To prepare their paper, which will shortly appear in the journal Managerial and Decision Economics, the authors examined contemporary campus entrepreneurship through academic studies, press accounts and interviews with former presidents of Stanford, Yale and UC Berkeley.
 They drew on an influential organizational theory, namely, “dynamic capabilities,” as a framework to guide campus leaders.

-The concept, developed by Heaton, Lewin and Teece, describes how organizations marshal their unique resources to adapt to a changing environment.
+The concept, developed by Teece and others, describes how organizations marshal their unique resources to adapt to a changing environment.
 Whereas “ordinary” capabilities are like best practices, dynamic capabilities are grounded in an organization’s unique history, culture and organizational structure and are essential to a strategic approach to management.

 “Ordinary capabilities are about doing things right,” Teece and Heaton wrote in an earlier paper.
 “Dynamic capabilities are about doing the right things.”

 To know what the right things are first requires “sensing,” which involves scanning the external environment.
 “I view the role of the President as scouting for opportunities,” said former Stanford President John Hennessy in a 2015 interview, quoted in the paper.

 Hennessy, currently chairman of Alphabet Inc., the parent company of Google, cited the logistical problems of living in the San Francisco Bay Area, including high housing prices and transportation issues, as an example of looming threats to the university’s continued growth that will have to be addressed by future campus leaders.